regreen/EMBD_public/embryocrop/README_embryocrop.md

 2.Running embryoCropUI.py GUI with Python
 1. In PyCharm (or your preferred IDE) double click on the embryoCrop folder and locate the file that says embryoCropUI.py  (DO NOT open embryoCropUI.ui).
 The code will appear in the workspace.
 2. If this is the only file open, go to the top right-hand corner and click the green triangle to start the run.
-If multiple files are open, right click and select ëRun embryoCropUIí to ensure the proper program is run.
+If multiple files are open, right click and select ‚ÄòRun embryoCropUI‚Äô to ensure the proper program is run.
 Alternatively, activate the environment and run from PyCharm terminal, as outlined above.

 3. Once the program has started, the following window will appear:
-4. Select the ìOpenî button at the top of the window to load the specific image that you wish to crop.
-Should you be cropping an image series, with multiple dimensions (i.e. z, time, or channel), simply load the first image in the series within the folder. *Please make sure only images from one image series are present in this folder, otherwise the image seriesí will be loaded in tandem.*
+4. Select the ‚ÄúOpen‚Äù button at the top of the window to load the specific image that you wish to crop.
+Should you be cropping an image series, with multiple dimensions (i.e. z, time, or channel), simply load the first image in the series within the folder. *Please make sure only images from one image series are present in this folder, otherwise the image series‚Äô will be loaded in tandem.*

 5. Once you have loaded the desired images, you will need to specify the following information:
 a.
 Number of Z slices (Z)